kevinwang930/kevinwang930.github.io/content/post/data/redis/data-types/index.md

 }
 ```

-`kvobjCreateEmbedString` uses the same size formula and adds the embedded value SDS after the key when the total fits a cache line (`kvobjSet`).
+`kvobjCreateEmbedString` uses the same size formula and places the embedded value SDS after the key when the total fits a cache line (`kvobjSet`).

 ```c
 /* object.h */